cyberjunky/home-assistant-p2000/info.md

 # P2000 Sensor Component
 This is a Custom Component for Home-Assistant (https://home-assistant.io) that tracks P2000 emergency events in The Netherlands.

+## NOTE: We now use a new RSS feed service provided by Erwin from http://p2000.brandweer-berkel-enschot.nl/ thanks!
+Hence this version is in beta state.

 ## About
 This component queries http://feeds.livep2000.nl at the configured interval and applies filters for range, type(s) and regio(s) set.